|

 here:

-Note that if the
+Assumes that the

-view is current
+view is current.

-- enforced (default)—Always goes to
+- enforced (default): Always goes to

-materialized view with fresh data
+Oracle materialized view with fresh data.

-with both stale and fresh data
+Oracle materialized view with both stale and fresh

 Next, you must grant several system privileges to all